Emergency Dentistry – Greensboro, GA

 Floss thoroughly around the affected tooth to make sure that there isn’t a piece of food stuck in that area.
 Use over the counter pain medications as directed on the package while you’re waiting for your appointment.
 Your tooth may be sensitive, so avoid eating anything that’s very hot or very cold.

 Apply pressure to stop the bleeding.
 Use cool water to remove any blood or debris from your mouth and the damaged tooth; do not brush your teeth or use toothpastes or mouthwashes to clean the damaged area until we direct you to do so.
 Afterwards, you can use a cold compress intermittently to reduce any swelling.
-If you can, save the piece of the tooth that broke off and bring it with you to our practice.
+If you can, save the piece of the tooth that broke off and bring it with you to our dental office.

 Find the tooth as soon as possible and pick it up by the flat end.
 (Do not grab it by the pointed root.)
 After rinsing it off with water, try putting it back in its socket.
-If this doesn’t work, store it in a glass of milk or a saline solution until you can get to our practice.
+If this doesn’t work, store it in a glass of milk or a saline solution until you can get to our dental office.
 You should ideally see the dentist within 30 minutes to have the best chance of saving the tooth.

 The tooth that lost the crown or filling is likely to be very weak, so avoid chewing with it.
 If you do eat, rinse your mouth with salt water to remove food particles and avoid an infection.
 Sometimes you can use temporary filling material or reattach the crown with a dab of petroleum jelly; of course, this is only a temporary solution until we can treat you.